-Last night I caught Night Train to Lisbon.
-Unfortunately it was not a real comboio (or trem as Brazilians would call it) but the film of that title.
-But nevertheless, armchair travel while you are sitting in a cinema with a big screen in front of your eyes and a glass of wine in your hand, is a pleasant experience.
+I have caught Night Train to Lisbon.
+In this instance it was not a real comboio (or trem as Brazilians would call it) but the film of that title.
+Still, armchair travel while you’re sitting in a cinema with a big screen in front of your eyes and a glass of wine in front of your lips is a pleasant experience.
 Especially if it includes the sights of Lisbon.

-The film has had mixed reviews, but I enjoyed it.
-A dull professor from Switzerland (played by Jeremy Irons) makes a spontaneous visit to Lisbon and begins to see the world in a new light.
-There is a love interest and some tense drama involving members of the Portuguese resistance just before the revolution of 1974 (“What if your first assignment was to kill your father?”).
-Here is the trailer.
+Intrigued, and needing excitement in his life, he decides to use the ticket himself and heads off to Lisbon to do some literary sleuthing.
+In Portugal, he begins to see the world in a new light.
+There’s a love interest and some tense drama in flashbacks involving members of the Portuguese resistance just before the revolution of 1974. (“What if your first assignment was to kill your father?”).